rust-lang/prev.rust-lang.org/faq.md

 #### What is "monomorphisation"?

 Monomorphisation is the process by which Rust generates specific instances of a generic function based on the types of the various calls to that function.
 This is used to provide static dispatch for generic functions.
 For functions using trait objects for generics, dynamic dispatch is used instead, with calls to the function going through a vtable to identify specific function calls for the provided type implementing the given trait.

+In C++ people would likely know this as "template instantiation."
+But unlike C++, Rust's monomorphisation is an implementation detail, and not a language feature.

 #### What's the different between a function and a closure that doesn't capture any variables?